COVID-19 on Vancouver Island: Health officials to provide update on cases, vaccines

 The announcement is expected to come in a written statement from provincial health officer Dr. Bonnie Henry and Health Minister Adrian Dix after 3 p.m.

-The case update follows Monday’s announcement that 1,360 new COVID-19 cases were found across B.C. over the weekend, including 36 cases on Vancouver Island.
+The case update follows Tuesday’s announcement that 411 new COVID-19 cases were found across B.C. over the past 24 hours, including 12 cases on Vancouver Island.

-The Island Health region has now recorded 4,941 cases of COVID-19 and 39 deaths since the pandemic began.
+The province has now confirmed 140,075 cases since the pandemic began, including 4,953 in the Vancouver Island region.

+Two more people in B.C. died of COVID-19 Tuesday, bringing the province’s pandemic death toll to 1,650.

+One of the deaths announced Tuesday was in the Vancouver Island region, where the pandemic has killed 40 people.

-There are currently 171 active cases in the island region, including 13 people in hospital and four more in critical care.
+There are currently 170 active cases of COVID-19 in the island region, including 13 people in hospital and three more in critical care.

 This is a developing story.
 Check back for updates.